Donald Gray: Later life

-After the war, Gray toured South Africa with his own repertory company, appeared in other films, and was contracted by the BBC's radio repertory company.
+After the war, Gray toured South Africa with his own repertory company, appeared in other films, and was contracted by the BBC radio repertory company.
 He left to appear in Saturday Island (1952) and then returned to the BBC, this time as a continuity announcer.
 Gray then starred as the one-armed detective Mark Saber in the British TV series of the same name, which ran for 156 episodes from 1955 to 1961.
 It was originally titled Mark Saber, or The Vise in the United States, but was later known as Saber of London and Detective's Diary.
 In 1957, The Vise was renamed, redeveloped, and transferred from ABC to NBC under the new title Saber of London.
 Following Mark Saber, Gray appeared in episodes of Dixon of Dock Green and Emmerdale Farm.
 In his later years, his voice, based on that of fellow South African actor Basil Rathbone, brought him work in voice-overs, advertisements and the TV series Captain Scarlet and the Mysterons.

 He died of a coronary in South Africa in 1978.